History of games: Middle East and the Mediterranean

+Games such as Nard and the Roman game Ludus Duodecim Scriptorum (game of 12 points, also known as simply "dice", lat. "alea") may have developed from this Iranian game.
+The Byzantine game Tabula is a descendant of the game of twelve points.

 The other example of a board game in ancient Egypt is "Hounds and Jackals", also known as 58 holes.
 Hounds and Jackals appeared in Egypt, around 2000 BC and was mainly popular in the Middle Kingdom.
 The game was spread to Mesopotamia in the late 3rd millennium BC and was popular until the 1st millennium BC.
-More than 68 gameboards of Hounds and Jackals have been discovered in the archaeological excavations in various territories, including Syria (Tell Ajlun, Ras el-Ain, Khafaje), Israel (Tel Beth Shean, Gezer), Iraq (Uruk, Nippur, Ur, Nineveh, Ashur, Babylon), Iran (Tappeh Sialk, Susa, Luristan), Turkey (Karalhuyuk, Kultepe, Acemhuyuk), Azerbaijan (Gobustan) and Egypt (Buhen, El-Lahun, Sedment).
+More than 68 gameboards of Hounds and Jackals have been discovered in the archaeological excavations in various territories, including Syria (Tell Ajlun, Ras el-Ain, Khafaje), Palestine (Tel Beth Shean, Gezer), Iraq (Uruk, Nippur, Ur, Nineveh, Ashur, Babylon), Iran (Tappeh Sialk, Susa, Luristan), Turkey (Karalhuyuk, Kultepe, Acemhuyuk), Azerbaijan (Gobustan) and Egypt (Buhen, El-Lahun, Sedment).
 It was a race game for two players.
 The gaming board consisted of two sets of 29 holes.
 Ten small pegs with either jackal or dog heads were used for playing.
 It's believed that the aim of the game was to begin at one point on the board and to reach with all figures at the other point on the board.

 In Ancient Greece and in the Roman Empire, popular games included ball games (Episkyros, Harpastum, Expulsim Ludere – a kind of handball), dice games (Tesserae), knucklebones, Bear games, Tic-tac-toe (Terni Lapilli), Nine men's morris (mola) and various types of board games similar to checkers.
-Both Plato and Homer mention board games called 'petteia' (games played with pessoi', i.e. 'pieces' or 'men').
+Both Plato and Homer mention board games called 'petteia' (games played with 'pessoi', i.e. 'pieces' or 'men').
 According to Plato, they are all Egyptian in origin.
 The name 'petteia' seems to be a generic term for board game and refers to various games.
 One such game was called 'poleis' (city states) and was a game of battle on a checkered board.

 The Romans played a derivation of 'petteia' called 'latrunculin' or Ludus latrunculorum (the soldiers' game or the bandits' game).
-It is first mentioned by Varro (116–27 BCE) and alluded to by Martial and Ovid.
+It is first mentioned by Varro (116–27 BC) and alluded to by Martial and Ovid.
 This game was extremely popular and was spread throughout Europe by the Romans.
 Boards have been found as far as Roman Britain.
 It was a war game for two players and included moving around counters representing soldiers, with 'custodian' captures made by getting one of the adversary's pieces between two of one's own.